AnjanaMadu/VoiceChatStreamer/README.md

 ### 🏷 Deployment Guide

 _Note: This bot does not leaving from vc after song or video ended.
 And this is not a bot.
 Just a userbot.
 How to use?
 You need to add String session own's user to your group.
-This userbot can't run in multiple chat.
 Ok now you added userbot to your group.
 Then do `!help`.
 Now you can get help menu.
 Read it and Do what you want by reffering help menu.
 For help [@harp_chat](https://t.me/harp_chat)_

 <details>
   <summary>How to get <code>API_ID</code> and <code>API_HASH</code></summary>